MewsSystems/gitbook-connector-api/operations/payments.md

 Adds a new external payment to a bill of the specified customer.
 An external payment represents a payment that is tracked outside of the system.
 Note this operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).

+**Pre-requisites:** The external payment type must be enabled by the property in order to accept such payments in their Mews environment.
+Use `configuration/get` endpoint to check the supported external payment types.

 ### Request

 `[PlatformAddress]/api/connector/v1/payments/addExternal`